mouachee/se_project_aroundtheus/README.md

 I plan to use JavaScript for this project to enhance the functionality and interactivity of the website.

+# I have use some JS to make some functionality for the users interactive.

 - [Link to the project page](https://mouachee.github.io/se_project_aroundtheus/)